learn-co-curriculum/methods-default-arguments/README.md

 end
 ```

-We have to re-define or re-write that method every time we'd like to use it greet someone else.
-That is way to much work for us.
-Instead, we'll define our method to take in an *argument* of someone's name:
+We have to re-define or re-write that method every time we'd like to use it to greet someone else who might not be a Ruby programmer.
+Since that's way too much work for us,  we'll define our method to take in an *argument* of someone's name:

 ```ruby
 def greeting(name)